fwardzic/bth2019/lab-03/readme.md

 `docker swarm init --advertise-addr <IP_addr_node1>`

-2. On node2 and node3 execute join command to add them to the swarm.
+2. On node2 and node3 execute join command to add them to the swarm cluster.

 3. Check status of swarm nodes on master